 In the announcement, Protasco said the agreement had lapsed on July 28 as the conditions laid out in the agreement had not been fulfilled by PT ASU and the security provider within the conditional period of six months.

 Protasco disclosed that it was in discussion with PT ASU for the purchase price to be returned through, among others, cash and disposal of the secured shares in accordance with the terms of the restated SPA.

 French embassy land for sale in Malaysia-The Star

-NOTE: Reuters has not verified this story and does not vouch
+NOTE: Reuters has not verified this story and does not vouch for its accuracy.

 ($1 = 3.1990 Malaysian Ringgit)